Subject · Welsh

 Welsh language tutoring

-Welsh splits across two distinct qualifications — Welsh (first language) for Welsh-medium / Welsh-fluent students, and Welsh Second Language for English-medium school students learning Welsh.
+Welsh splits across two distinct qualifications: Welsh (first language) for Welsh-medium and Welsh-fluent students, and Welsh Second Language for English-medium school students learning Welsh.
 Both are WJEC-only.
 Tutoring focuses on speaking fluency, mutation grammar, and (at A-level) set-text engagement.

 Quick reference